-There are two types of vendor compliance: basic and regulated.
-The former occurs in a non-regulated industry and encompasses a vendor compliance policy, which outlines requirements and includes regular assessments.
-The latter involves a vendor and company in a government-regulated industry, such as finance, banking, and healthcare.
+There are two types of compliance: basic and regulated.
+Basic vendor compliance occurs in a non-regulated industry and encompasses a third-party policy, outlining requirements and including regular assessments.
+Regulated vendor compliance involves a third party and company in a government-regulated industry, such as finance, banking, and healthcare.
 Both must comply with mandated laws and regulations, as well as policy stipulations.

 What Is the Cost of Non-Compliance?

-- Strategy: Each company has a long-term plan in place to achieve its goals and mission.
-If a vendor offers products or services that do not align with these, it will hurt the company’s return on investment.
+- Strategy: A business usually has long-term plans in place to achieve its goals and mission.
+If a third party offers products or services that do not align with these visions, it will hurt the company’s return on investment (ROI).

-- Operations: A company will generally integrate its internal operations policies and processes with the third-party vendor.
-Misalignment can cause internal conflicts.
+- Operations: A company will generally integrate internal operations policies with third-party processes.
+However, out-of-sync operations can cause confusion and internal conflicts.

-- Transactions: Companies strive to keep their consumers happy.
-If the correct product isn’t making it to the correct customer at the correct time, the resulting dissatisfaction reflects poorly upon the company and the vendor.
+- Transactions: If the correct product does not reach the designated customer at the allotted time, the resulting dissatisfaction reflects poorly upon the company and tenant.
 Such failure may be a result of human error, fraud, technological issues, or lack of inventory.

-- Credit: A vendor may not perform as agreed upon in the vendor compliance policy, warranting deployment of a performance measurement to assess the effectiveness of the project or service.
+- Credit: If a vendor fails to perform as agreed upon in the policy, this warrants the utilization of a performance measurement to assess the effectiveness of the project or service.

-For third-party or contract vendors under consideration, a company should perform multiple analyses to assess the risks of entering into a contractual relationship.
-Benefits, potential risks, costs, and legal issues should be reviewed, and a risk-and-reward analysis completed.
-A company must also take into account its own costs, such as the potential creation of a third-party management position internally, or the long-term financial cost of the relationship.
+Companies should perform multiple assessments of potential third-party risks, itemizing benefits, liabilities, costs, and more in a risk-and-reward analysis.
+Organizations must also consider internal costs, such as the creation of a third-party management position or the long-term financial implications of the relationship.

 2. Evaluate the Vendor

-Before choosing a third party, a company must exercise due diligence to assess all aspects of a vendor.
-Review audited financial statements, annual reports, the vendor’s reputation, qualifications, whether the vendor is currently in litigation.
-It is also worthwhile for businesses to note subcontractors, internal operations, knowledge of relevant applicable governmental (international, national, state, or local) laws, and insurance coverage.
+Before selecting a third party, a company must exercise due diligence in reviewing all audited financial statements, annual reports, reputation stature, qualifications, and whether the tenant is currently in litigation.
+It is also worthwhile for businesses to note subcontractors, internal operations, knowledge of relevant applicable governmental laws, and insurance coverage.

 3. Create a Vendor Compliance Policy

-A vendor compliance policy stipulates a company’s expectations across the board.
-For a vendor to work with a company, it must legally agree to the terms, which may include legal mandates, operational guidelines, and detailed consequences if the vendor does not perform up to standards.
-Some companies may keep such policies on their websites for third parties.
+A policy stipulates company expectations.
+For a third party to work with a business, it must legally agree to its terms, which may include legal mandates, operational guidelines, and detailed consequences if standards are unmet.

-While the vendor compliance program must be agreed upon by all vendors, a company should draw up a unique contract for each third party to ensure specific goals and guidelines are met.
+While the compliance program must be agreed upon by all third parties, a company should create a unique contract for each tenant to ensure specific goals and guidelines are met.

-Contracts should include the scope of responsibilities for both parties, the cost and compensation of services, performance standards, necessary reports, audit standards, confidentiality and security clauses, vendor responses to customer complaints, resumption and contingency plans, default and termination clauses, dispute resolution clauses, ownership and license provisions, indemnification, and limits on liability, according to the Federal Deposit Insurance Corporation (FDIC).
+Contracts should include the scope of responsibilities for both parties, cost and compensation of services, performance standards, necessary reports, audit standards, confidentiality and security clauses, responses to customer complaints, resumption and contingency plans, default and termination clauses, dispute resolution clauses, ownership and license provisions, indemnification, and limits on liability, according to the Federal Deposit Insurance Corporation (FDIC).

 5. Vendor Management

-The assessments, analyses, and due diligence does not stop when a company secures a vendor.
-Companies should continue to oversee third-party arrangements, including operations, to ensure adherence to the contract and vendor compliance policy.
-It’s also important the company review that the vendor is following all necessary regulations and laws.
-Monitoring should also include a vendor’s licenses and registrations, the third party’s financial condition, insurance coverage, audit reports, customer interactions, and other aspects of the contract.
+The assessments, analyses, and due diligence do not stop when a company and tenant sign a contract.
+Businesses should continue overseeing third-party operations, contract and policy alignment, regulation adherence, relevant licenses and registrations, financial condition, insurance coverage, audit reports, customer interactions, and other liabilities.

-- Conduct Safety Pre-Qualification: This ensures contract vendors and subcontractors are in compliance with electronic medical records (EMR) and Occupational Safety and Health Administration (OSHA) data.
+- Safety Pre-Qualifications: Ensure third parties and subcontractors are compliant with electronic medical records (EMR) and Occupational Safety and Health Administration (OSHA) data.